UdiyamanShukla/real-time-blink-detection/README.md

 ## Author

 **Udiyaman Shukla**
--   University of Bristol, MSc in Data Science
+-   MSc in Data Science

 ## Acknowledgments
--   Supervisor: Dr. Gabriella Miles, University of Bristol.
 -   The dataset was provided via the Open Science Framework (OSF).